LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 16)

+- find_ip_in_module: use debug_headers instead of for_symbols, so it's not completely screwed if you crash in the body of a use_symbol.
+  - as a test, reintroduce yesterdays problem with load(inlinable), and now i get a full stack trace instead of getting stuck. fantastic.
+  - still sketchy if there's another thread trying to output debug info while you're reading it but baby steps.
+- report the first ip as well. originally i skipped one because it would always be the panic() which is useless but now i do it for segfaults, etc. as well which have a meaningful starting ip.
+- did the last step of storing both arches MachineCode so frc_inlinable can be used on either target.
+- kinda dumb that you have to use qbe_frontend instead of the compiler to run a non-driver cache file. can have runtime_init detect that situation and do the right thing.
+- experimenting with @syscall as a macro instead of compiler magic.

 ## (Jun 15)

 - stop using libc rand(). found a short one from the internet that seems to produce numbers. what more can i ask for.